Blog

 The Honest CAC Math for an Indie Outdoor App at $34.99 a Year

-What it actually costs to acquire a subscriber for a $34.99 yearly outdoor app, the channels that hit and missed, and the LTV math that decides whether you spend or save.
+What it actually costs to acquire a subscriber for a $34.99-a-year outdoor app, and the LTV math that pushes a niche product toward community-first growth.

 By Baseline Maps Team · May 25, 2026